 The Ten-Week Gap

 Last summer, I donated to an organization I knew well.
 I’d worked with them, believed in their mission, and wanted to support their work during a regional giving day.
-I got an automated receipt immediately, which was expected.
-Then… nothing.
+I got an automated receipt immediately, which was expected, and then I heard nothing for ten weeks.

-Ten weeks later, a thank-you letter arrived.
-It was polite and professionally designed, the kind of letter that could have gone to anyone who gave.
+When a thank-you letter finally arrived, it was polite and professionally designed, the kind of letter that could have gone to anyone who gave.
 It thanked me for helping those in need and mentioned the organization continues to evolve its work in many ways.

 Many ways.
 Which ways?
 What would my gift actually go toward or support?
 I had no idea.

-And here’s the important part: I KNEW this organization.
+And here’s the important part: I knew this organization.
 I understood their impact.
 I was already predisposed to feel good about supporting them.
-But the letter didn’t make me feel like a valued partner.
+But even with all that goodwill on my side, the letter didn’t make me feel like a valued partner.
 It made me feel like a transaction that someone finally got around to processing.

 I’m not sharing this to criticize anyone.
-I’ve worked in both nonprofits and philanthropy for nearly 20 years.
-I know staff are stretched thin.
-I know development directors are juggling a hundred priorities.
-I know boards have no idea these gaps exist.
+I’ve worked in both nonprofits and philanthropy for nearly 20 years, and I know how stretched thin staff are.
+Development directors are juggling a hundred priorities, and some boards have no idea these gaps exist.

-But here’s what that ten-week silence tells me: there’s no clear workflow triggered by donations.
-Acknowledgments are sitting on someone’s desk.
-That person is overwhelmed.
-The template hasn’t been updated in years.
-Nobody’s tracking the timeline.
+But that ten-week silence tells me something important: there’s no clear workflow triggered by donations.
+Acknowledgments are sitting on someone’s desk, that person is probably overwhelmed, the template hasn’t been updated in years, and nobody’s tracking the timeline.
+The staff member who finally sent my letter probably cares deeply about donors and is doing their best on any given day.
+They’re just working within a process that doesn’t support them.

 A Donation Is Feedback